Nicolás Corvetto

-Nicolás Ignacio Crovetto Aqueveque (born Nicolás Ignacio Corvetto Aqueveque; 15 March 1986) is a Chilean footballer who plays as a left midfielder for Magallanes.
+Nicolás Ignacio Crovetto Aqueveque (born Nicolás Ignacio Corvetto Aqueveque; 15 March 1986) is a Chilean former footballer who played as a left midfielder.

 Club career

 Crovetto started with his hometown team Coquimbo Unido before signing with Audax Italiano in 2007.
 After one year in Audax, Crovetto moved to Udinese Calcio.
 He spent his first six months in Italy without being able to play, however, as he had problems getting a work permit.
 In January 2009 Crovetto was loaned to Albacete Balompié until end of the season.
 In April 2009 Audax Italiano claimed that the Italian club owe the transfer fee of the player.

 In summer 2009 his EU passport was solved, and he left for Serie B side Triestina.
 In January 2010 he left for Taranto.

 At 28 January 2011, he signed his contract with AEL Limassol until the end of the season.
 His contract is for five months and AEL Limassol is going to re-new his contract on the end of the season if he shows that he is worthy.

 In July 2011 he returned to Coquimbo Unido.
 In 2012, he signed for Huachipato.

+His last club was Magallanes in 2023.